There are plenty of reasons to want a travel trailer under 5000 lbs. What’s yours?

 Smaller RVs are Easier to Rent Out

 If you’re looking to offset the cost of your RV by renting it out on a site like RVShare, you’re likely to have better chances with a more moderately sized travel trailer.
-More people will have the vehicles to tow them and will likely be less intimidated at the thought of renting a lightweight camper.
+More people will have the vehicles to tow small travel trailers and will likely be less intimidated at the thought of renting a lightweight camper.

 Learn more about how to rent out your RV with my Step By Step How to Use RVshare to Rent Out Your RV (and not get gypped!).